BrianPea573/GC9A01-ESP32-Analogue-Clock-Analog/README.md

 1. Download the files in this project.
 1. Edit NTP_Time.h, specifying your local timezone (around line #256), based on the Timezone reference definitions in the Settings section.

+## STEP 5: Customise GC9A01A_Clock_ESP32_Sprite_GitHub.ino
+1. Edit this file and enter your WiFi credentials (name and password)

-## STEP 5: Connecting GA9A01 display to ESP32
+## STEP 6: Connecting GA9A01 display to ESP32
 Below is how I connected the display unit to the ESP32 although other mappings would be valid, noting that some GPIO pins have restrictions:

 | TFT_eSPI | ESP32 | GC9A01 | Other Terms |